English, Excel, 263kb

 This Symposium, organised jointly by ICSID, OECD and UNCTAD, enabled non-governmental actors to share their perspectives on emerging investment arbitration issues identified by governments and their international organisations; to explore and advance the agenda which developed and developing country parties to investment agreements have in common; and to consider ways for the three organisations and other interested institutions to

-This book provides an account of what governments have been doing to enhance the contribution of the Guidelines to the improved functioning of the global economy.
-It also provides a comparative analysis and comments by the business, labour and NGO communities on the complementarities and differences between the Guidelines and other global instruments for corporate responsibility
+This book provides an account of what the 39 adhering governments have been doing to enhance the contribution of the OECD Guidelines for Multinational Enterprises to the improved functioning of the global economy.
+It also provides an overview of corporate responsibility in the developing world.

 English, , 112kb

 This presentation by Donald J. Johnston, OECD Secretary-General, was made at APEC Investment Opportunities 2005: Towards Co-Prosperity Through Partnership held in Busan, Korea, on 16 November 2005.

 Organised by the OECD in co-operation with APEC, this seminar took place on 14-15 November 2005 in Busan, Korea.
 Discussions focused on defining investment for development and how to encourage greater investment mobility.

 OECD member governments actively seek to enhance the role of small and medium-sized enterprises (SME), including in the context of development.
 They are committed to debating this issue with non-OECD countries, inter alia in the context of the OECD Bologna Process, and the Initiative on Investment for Development and its Policy Framework for Investment project.
 The present document is intended as a contribution by the Investment

 This workshop, which took place in St Petersburg on 9-10 November 2005, addressed the role and responsibilities of the Russian regions in shaping the investment and business environment and considered business integrity and private-public interaction in the fight against corruption.